getpelican/pelican-plugins/assets/Readme.rst

 Asset management
 ----------------

+**NOTE:** `This plugin has been moved to its own repository <https://github.com/pelican-plugins/webassets>`_.
+Please file any issues/PRs there.
+Once all plugins have been migrated to the `new Pelican Plugins organization <https://github.com/pelican-plugins>`_, this monolithic repository will be archived.

 This plugin allows you to use the `Webassets`_ module to manage assets such as CSS and JS files.
 The module must first be installed::